tohru-murakami/Yukari_Code_2/Yukari Data Manager/Yukari_Preference_Survey.md

 - 2 = Somewhat disagree
 - 1 = Disagree

-### Time available for anatomy dissection *
+### Time available for anatomy dissection \*

 Anatomy dissection can be time-consuming and may extend beyond the scheduled time, sometimes lasting until 8 PM when the dissection room closes.
 How late are you willing to work on dissection?

-- 5 = I don’t mind staying late (past 8:00 PM)
+- 5 = I am willing to do dissection until late
-- 4 = I don’t mind staying a bit late (about 1.5 hours after the scheduled time)
+- 4 = I am willing to do dissection until somewhat late
-- 3 = I would prefer to finish on time (about 30 minutes past the scheduled time)
+- 3 = Neither late nor early
-- 2 = I would prefer to finish slightly early (about 45 minutes before the scheduled time)
+- 2 = I am willing to finish dissection as scheduled
-- 1 = I would prefer to finish significantly earlier (about 1.5 hours before the scheduled time)
+- 1 = I am willing to finish dissection early before scheduled time

 ## How do you evaluate your preference for each classmate?